tmadhavan/ts-python-microservices/README.md

 The aim is to have:
   - a simple Vue frontend for uploading a PDF
-  - a Node/Koa/TS backend service for receiving the PDF (and maybe putting it in cloud storage
+  - a Node/NestJS/TS backend service for receiving the PDF (and maybe putting it in cloud storage
-  - a Python service for doing the actual manipulation of the PDF (converting pages to images, scanning for barcodes, outputting to text)
+  - a Python service for doing the actual manipulation of the PDF (converting pages to images, scanning for barcodes, outputting to text - this will probably be taken from my previous Barcode Scanner project)
   - an email service for notifying a user when their PDF has been scanned for barcodes (or a failure has occurred), including an attachment with the detected barcodes
   - a RabbitMQ service to broker messages between the other services